 To accommodate the different types of meteorological sensors, the hardware for this function is composed of different types of input/output channels, covering the possible electrical output characteristics of sensors or signal-conditioning modules.
 The total number of channels of each type depends on the output characteristics of the sensors and is determined by the type of application.

-Analogue inputs: The number of analogue channels is usually between 4 and 32.
+Analogue inputs: The number of analogue channels depends on the basic design of the equipment.
 In general, a basic configuration can be extended by additional modules that provide more input channels.
-Analogue input channels are of particular significance as most of the commonly used meteorological sensors, such as temperature, pressure and humidity sensors, deliver a voltage signal either directly or indirectly through the sensor-conditioning modules.
+Analogue input channels are of particular significance as most of the commonly used meteorological sensors, such as temperature, radiometers and humidity sensors, deliver a voltage signal either directly or indirectly through the sensor-conditioning modules.

 The data-acquisition tasks are the scanning of the channels and their A/D conversion.
-A scanner is simply a switch arrangement that allows many analogue input channels to be served by one A/D converter.
+A scanner is simply a switch arrangement that allows many analogue input channels to be served by one A/D converter (ADC).
 Software can control these switches to select any one channel for processing at a given time.
-The A/D converter transforms the original analogue information into computer readable data (digital, binary code).
+In some AWSs’ designs, a separate ADC is used for each channel.
+The ADC transforms the original analogue information into computer readable data (digital, binary code).
 The A/D resolution is specified in terms of bits.
 An A/D resolution of 12 bits corresponds to approximately 0.025%, 14 bits to 0.006%, and 16 bit to 0.001 5% of the A/D full range or scale.
+In the first AWSs generation, offset and gain of amplifiers and A/D converters had to be adjusted by means of potentiometers.
+Modern electronics use fixed stable and precise reference elements, which allow to avoid any manual adjustments of the electronic chain.

 Parallel digital input/output: The total number of individual channels is mostly grouped in blocks of 8 out of 16 bits with extension possibilities.
 They are used for individual bit or status sensing or for input of sensors with parallel digital output (for example, wind vanes with Gray code output).

-Pulses and frequencies: The number of channels is generally limited to two or four.
+Pulses and frequencies: The number of channels is generally limited, because few sensors are delivering such signals .
 Typical sensors are wind speed sensors and (tipping-bucket) rain gauges.
 Use is made of low- and high-speed counters accumulating the pulses in CPU memories.
-A system that registers pulses or the on-off status of a transducer is known as an event recorder.
+The counters should use analogue or digital filters to avoid unwanted pulses, such as electro-magnetic spikes.

 Serial digital ports: These are individual asynchronous serial input/output channels for data communication with intelligent sensors.
-The ports provide conventional inter-device communications over short (RS232, several meterres) to long (RS422/485, several kilometerres) distances.
-Different sensors or measuring systems can be on the same line and input port, and each of the sensors is addressed sequentially by means of coded words.s
+The ports provide conventional inter-device communications over short (RS232, several metres) to long distances (using of a pair of modems or RS422/485, several kilometres).
+Different sensors or measuring systems are sometimes connected on the same line and input port, each of the sensors being addressed sequentially by means of coded words.
+Unfortunately, there is no universal standardization of the dialogue protocol with the sensors, except protocols or formats defined by some manufacturers for their own equipment.
+SDI-12 (Serial Digital Interface at 1200 baud) is an asynchronous serial communication protocol for intelligent sensors that monitor environment data, which is supported by some sensors and AWSs.

-with

-1.2.2.2 Data processing

-The data-processing hardware is the heart of the CPU and its main functions are to act as the master control of the input/output of data to, and from, the CPU and to carry out the proper processing of all incoming data by means of the relevant software.

-The hardware is operated by a microprocessor.
-Microprocessors do not change the principles of meteorological measurements or observing practices but they do allow the instrument designer to perform technical functions in a new way to make measurements easier, faster and more reliable, and to provide the instrument with higher capabilities, especially in data handling.
-The adoption of microprocessors considerably reduces hardware costs for some applications.
-It must be noted, however, that the expanded expectations which may be met by this device will lead very often to a fast-growing and considerably underestimated cost of the development of software.
+Ethernet connection: Some sensors are quite autonomous and are able to dialogue either with the AWS or even with a central system (Internet of Things) using IP based protocols.